xiam/go-playground/README.md

 recommended way of doing things like executing code from untrusted sources, since it minimizes security risks.

-However, if you ever need to showcase features that require network access, a real filesystem, CGO or any kind of thing that is not supported or actively restricted by [NaCL](https://developer.chrome.com/native-client) you're out of luck.
+However, if you ever want to showcase features that require network access, a real filesystem, CGO or any kind of thing that is not supported or actively restricted by [NaCL](https://developer.chrome.com/native-client) you're out of luck.

-This alternative (and insecure) playground offers you more flexibility on that front, you can choose when to use the sandboxed environment and when not to.
+This *unrestricted and insecure* playground offers you more flexibility on that front, you can choose when to use the sandboxed environment and when not to.

 ## Quick start with docker